frankagathos/gatsby-with-php-form/README.md

 Use form-A or form-B example components and follow the steps below:

-1. Replace the email address in [config.php](https://github.com/frankagathos/gatsby-with-php-form/blob/master/api/contact/config.php) with your email.
+1. **Replace the email address in [config.php](https://github.com/frankagathos/gatsby-with-php-form/blob/master/api/contact/config.php) with your email**.
-2. Replace the URL endpoint in the [form-A component](https://github.com/frankagathos/gatsby-with-php-form/blob/master/src/components/form-A.js) to the directory you plan to deploy the API folder to.
+2. **Replace the URL endpoint in the [form-A component](https://github.com/frankagathos/gatsby-with-php-form/blob/master/src/components/form-A.js) to the directory you plan to deploy the API folder to**.
 3. Create a static Gatsby build using  **npm run build** or **gatsby build**.
-4. Deploy your Gatsby static app build and also add the API folder in a directory that matches the URL endpoint in step 2.
+4. **Deploy your Gatsby static app build and also add the API folder in a directory that matches the URL endpoint in step 2**.

 ## Quick start for any React application

 Use form-A or form-B example components and follow the steps below:

-1. Follow steps 1. and 2. from above.
+1. **Follow steps 1. and 2. from above**.
-2. Add the [form-A component](https://github.com/frankagathos/gatsby-with-php-form/blob/master/src/components/form-A.js) in your app.
+2. **Add the [form-A component](https://github.com/frankagathos/gatsby-with-php-form/blob/master/src/components/form-A.js) in your app**.
-3. Add the api folder in the same directory you deploy your app.
+3. **Add the api folder in the same directory you deploy your app**.

 More examples with hooks and front-end and back-end validation soon to come!